regularvanessaperson/typing_game_project/README.md

 # typing_game_project
 ## Game making basic goals
-0. Basic layout of the game planned
+0. Basic layout of the game planned (x)
     - want it to look kind of like a youtube lyric video
-1. Get text/typing to work
+1. Get text/typing to work (x)
-2. Get each string to show after previous one is typed
+2. Get each string to show after previous one is typed (x)
-3. Get progress bar to show
+3. Get progress bar to show (x)
     - stop the game if player is not done typing
     - stop progress bar if player finishes before it is done -display a winning message (not an alert)